CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

         id="animation-step-0"
         src="/developers/carto-vl/examples/maps/guides/animation/step-0.html"
         width="100%"
-        height="500"
+        height="500"a
         frameBorder="0">
     </iframe>
 </div>

 #### The filter property

-Easy, right?
-Now it is time to understand deeply the animation expression.
+Now that we have a basic map of animated points, let’s get a deeper understanding of the different pieces that make up the animation expression to fine-tune the visualization.

-In the example above, the animation expression is set to the `filter` property, defined in the [vizSpec](https://carto.com/developers/carto-vl/reference/#vizspec).
+In the example above, the animation expression is set to the `filter` property (for more information see the[vizSpec](https://carto.com/developers/carto-vl/reference/#vizspec)).
 The convention in CARTO VL is that `0` represents the boolean value `false`, (the absence of or an *off* state), while `1` represents `true` (the presence of or an *on* state).
-When the expression assigned to `filter` (`animation` in our case) has the value `0` for a given feature, that feature will be filtered-out and not be shown.
-If the value is `1`, the feature will be visible.
+In the context of an  animation expression assigned to a `filter`, any feature that has a  value of `0` will be “filtered-out” and not shown while any feature that meets the filter, is assigned a value of `1` and is shown.

-The `animation` expression acts like a clock, generating cyclic progress values over a determinate period to match the values of its input.
-When a match occurs between the input and the progress value animation returns a `1` value and otherwise it returns a `0'.

-The next set of animation parameters are used to define the property, speed, and transition between animated features.
+You can think of the  animation expression like a clock, cycling through each record of the input.
+Any time there is a match, ,  the feature is drawn.
+Now that we’ve gone through a more in-depth discussion of how features draw, let’s take a look at the next set of animation parameters are used to define the property, speed, and transition between animated features.

 #### Input

 The first animation parameter (input), is the attribute that you want to animate.
-By default, the cyclic animation progress varies from the attributes's minimum value to its maximum.
+By default, the animation progresses from the attribute minimum to maximum values.
 #### Duration

 This parameter defines the duration of the animation progress in seconds.
 As stated above, during the animation cycle, all possible input values are evaluated.
 When an input value is matched, animation returns a value of `1` for the feature and it is drawn.